 Now might be a good time to warn you about some of the pitfalls and traps that can occur when you take up ballroom dancing.
 It’s easy to pick up bad habits and it’s hard to lose them.

-If someone is interested in learning new steps before becoming comfortable with the ones they have, they’re said to be “step happy”.
-Besides, knowing a bunch of steps doesn’t mean you dance well.
-In fact, it’s the technical execution of your patterns that make you a good ballroom dancer.
+If someone is interested in learning new steps before they’re comfortable with the ones they’ve been taught, they’re said to be “step happy”.
+Keep in mind, knowing a bunch of steps doesn’t mean you dance well.
+The truth is, it’s how you perform your step patterns.

 When you take the time to become easy to dance with, you’ll never have to look far for a partner.
 Always put great technique before more steps.